hmuchalski/hmuchalski.github.io/index.md

 <!-- DON'T FORGET TO UPDATE _config.yml and put new date under "Last update" -->

+**2023-03-26** Work by Jeremy, Kirubel, and Isabella was presented (two times---regular session and Sci-Mix) at the Spring National Meeting of the American Chemical Society in Indianapolis, IN.

+**2023-03-13** Karen Medina has been selected by the Executive Committee of the Division of Organic Chemistry to receive an ACS Division of Organic Chemistry Summer Undergraduate Research Fellowship (SURF).

+**2023-03-12** Jeremy and Chris help out at the Fresno County Science Fair

 **2023-01-14** Isabella, Kirubel, and Michael successfully navigated the CSUPERB Symposium and presented their work in the infamous tent.
-However, 49ers fans were not interested.
+However, the 49ers fans, who stayed at the same hotel, were not interested.

 **2022-11-10** Kirubel Mamo wins an award for his presentation at the Annual Biomedical Research Conference for Minority Students (ABRCMS) in Anaheim, CA. Way to go, Kirubel!